 - The ReQueue feature is great, but it comes with limitations.
 It only allows you to queue your posts twice.

 Verified CoSchedule User

-CoSchedule is expensive, has confusing tiers, and lots of bubbly features that aren't that helpful.
-Any smart content marketer isn't going to put their social media post scheduler on random autopilot, and organizing content by "color."
+CoSchedule is expensive, has confusing tiers, and lots of bubbly features that aren’t that helpful.
+Any smart content marketer isn’t going to put their social media post scheduler on random autopilot and organize content by “color.”
 It is simply not a very useful tool after about a week.

-- Zoho Social offers the best time slots to schedule your posts with its SmartQ feature (based on when your audience is active the most).
+- Zoho Social offers the best time slots to schedule your posts with its SmartQ feature (when your audience is most active).